rokath/trice/test/Nucleo-STM32L432LC_generated/ReadMe.md

 - In terminal: `make`
 - Click Run&Debug & click green triangle

-## TODO
+## Status

-- Configure Makefile configuration
+This folder is just as reference for tracking the manual made Makefile changes performed in [../vsCode_Nucle-L432KC_generated](../vsCode_Nucle-L432KC_generated)